When is Finding Alice on TV? What is it about?

 When is Discovering Alice on TV?

-ITV has not but introduced an airdate for Discovering Alice, however filming is ready to start in January 2020.
+ITV has not but introduced an airdate for Discovering Alice, however filming started in January 2020.

+We’re off!
+So excited to be working with the good Ken Cranham, Gemma Jones, @sharonrooney, @j_merrells, Nigel Havers and the LEGEND Joanna Lumley! ❤️ #FindingAlice @ITV @REDProductionCo #comingsoon @rogergoldby #simonnye ???? pic.twitter.com/zLQwyyZTJ7

 What’s Discovering Alice about?

-The up to date drama follows Alice as she copes with the lack of Harry – her husband of twenty years – who fell down the steps of their new dream home.
+The modern drama follows Alice as she copes with the lack of Harry – her husband of twenty years – who fell down the steps of their new dream home.
 Nonetheless, she quickly realises that Harry left behind a storm of secrets and techniques, debt and criminality for her to wash up.

 ITV teases: “Men have a habit of hiding stuff that they don’t want to deal with, and Alice discovers that Harry was worse than most.”